jsvine/pdfplumber/README.md

 To turn any page (including cropped pages) into an `PageImage` object, call `my_page.to_image()`.
 You can optionally pass *one* of the  following keyword arguments:

 - `resolution`: The desired number pixels per inch.
 Defaults to 72.
+See note below.
 - `width`: The desired image width in pixels.
 - `height`: The desired image width in pixels.

+For instance:

 ```python
 im = my_pdf.pages[0].to_image(resolution=150)